 Couple therapy is for people who want to resolve ongoing conflicts, change negative patterns of communication, and improve their connection by more fully understanding and caring for each other.
 The goal of couple therapy is to provide a setting in which both partners can safely explore their relationship, gain insight into their differences, and create desired change.
 I help couples safely explore difficult issues from each person's perspective and resolve issues in a manner that meets the needs of both individuals.

-I am a Certified Emotionally Focused Couples Therapist.
-Emotionally Focused Therapy (EFT), is a highly researched, effective, and evidence-based therapy that focuses on the emotional bond between partners, and presumes that most relational problems arise from a disruption in this bond.
-It helps partners learn not only to be more open and trusting with each other, but also to reach out for one another and take emotional risks more effectively.
+I am a certified Emotionally Focused couple's therapist.
+Emotionally Focused Therapy (EFT) is a highly researched, effective, and evidence-based therapy that focuses on the emotional bond between partners and presumes that most relational problems arise from a disruption in this bond.
+It helps partners learn not only to be more open and trusting with each other but also to reach out to one another and take emotional risks more effectively.